awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-concepts.md

 ## How do you control access to CloudTrail?<a name="cloudtrail-concepts-iam"></a>

-AWS Identity and Access Management is a web service that enables Amazon Web Services \(AWS\) customers to manage users and user permissions\.
-Use IAM to create individual users for anyone who needs access to AWS CloudTrail\.
-Create an IAM user for yourself, give that IAM user administrative privileges, and use that IAM user for all of your work\.
-By creating individual IAM users for people accessing your account, you can give each IAM user a unique set of security credentials\.
-You can also grant different permissions to each IAM user\.
-If necessary, you can change or revoke an IAM user’s permissions at any time\.
-For more information, see [Controlling user permissions for CloudTrail](control-user-permissions-for-cloudtrail.md)\.
+AWS Identity and Access Management is a web service that enables Amazon Web Services \(AWS\) customers to securely control access to AWS resources\.
+With IAM, you can centrally manage permissions that control which CloudTrail resources users can access\.
+For more information about security in CloudTrail, see [Identity and Access Management for AWS CloudTrail](security-iam.md)\.
+For more information about controlling user permissions, see [Controlling user permissions for CloudTrail](control-user-permissions-for-cloudtrail.md)\.

 ## How do you log management and data events?<a name="understanding-event-selectors"></a>